roelfie/dotfiles/README.md

   * installation / removal of extensions is automatically backed up to [vscode_extensions](./vscode_extensions) by the bookkeeper; no action required
 * Extend bookkeeper
   * if you discover configuration that can only be _generated_ (like 'Brewfile' and 'vscode_extensions')
+* Use mackup (i.e. Dropbox) to backup configuration files containing sensitive information (passwords, email, etc.)
+  * do not store them in this .dotfile project!

 ## HOW TO